hcraighead/automated-english-transcription-grader/README.md

 # Investigating the effect of auxiliary objectives for the automated grading of learner English speech transcriptions (ACL 2020)

-This repository includes code to replicate experiments in the [Investigating the effect of auxiliary objectives for the automated grading of learner English speech transcriptions (ACL2020)]() paper.
+This repository includes code to replicate experiments in the [Investigating the effect of auxiliary objectives for the automated grading of learner English speech transcriptions (ACL2020)](https://www.aclweb.org/anthology/2020.acl-main.206.pdf) paper.
 It provides the LSTM and BERT speech grader models with sequence labelling auxiliary objective prediction heads, code for training and evaluating the models and code for data preparation from TSV files.
+Please cite our paper when using our code.

 ## Installation
 This project was developed using Python 3.6.9, [PyTorch](https://pytorch.org/) and [Transformers](https://github.com/huggingface/transformers).
 To install the project, use the following commands: